What is a CSA membership?

 Once the flowers start to bloom, the CSA season begins at Save the Bees Flower Co.

 A ‘CSA’ stands for Community Supported Agriculture and has been practiced in the United States in the 1980s.
-A CSA is a seasonal subscription that allows customers access to some of the best locally grown, fresh, high quality goods around while supporting local growers.
+A CSA is a seasonal subscription that allows customers access to fresh, locally grown goods while supporting local growers.
 In the simplest terms, a CSA membership is like a bouquet subscription in which you pick up a seasonal bouquet every other week.

-For the 2020 season, my urban flower farm will be offering full season CSA bouquets to a LIMITED number of participants.
+For the 2020 season, my urban flower farm will be offering full season CSA bouquets to a limited number of participants.
 Due to the limited number of memberships available, I will also be able to offer a few extra goodies and gifts throughout the season that were not previously available.

 4 SPRING CSA Bouquets

 Blooms in Season: Peonies, ranunculus, anemones, tulips, daffodils, Iceland poppies, roses, foxglove, bee balm etc.